Coordinating Decisions via Quantum Telepathy: General TC Problems: Definitions and Facts

 \section{General TC Problems: Definitions and Facts}

 In this section we present the theory of TC problems.
-Many of the concepts before~\cref{subsec:qadv} are well known in the literature on Bell inequalities (see for example~\cite{brunner2014bell}), although we do make some generalizations and even deviations~\cite{szegedy2020systems,szegedy2023systems} to capture essential elements of a real-world TC problem and give a convenient framework to prove some results.
+Most of the concepts before~\Cref{app:loss} are well known in the literature on Bell inequalities (see for example~\cite{brunner2014bell}), although we do make some generalizations and slight deviations~\cite{szegedy2020systems,szegedy2023systems} to capture essential elements of a real-world TC problem and give a convenient framework to prove some results.
 We will make such deviations explicit.
+The content in~\Cref{app:loss} and~\Cref{app:noisy} also involve concepts already in the literature, but we are not aware of any work that explicitly writes down the mathematical definitions for the general, multipartite case.
+Also, we are not aware if previous work proved the theoretical results in these sections.

 We first define a general TC problem. \begin{dfn} Let $n \geq 2$ be an integer.
 An \textbf{n-party TC problem} is a tuple